 - blend sounds together to make words j-um-p

 Phonemic awareness early literacy activities are fun for children if you turn them into games.
-I begin with rhythm and rhyme as it helps children develop auditory discrimination and awareness.
+Begin with rhythm and rhyme as it helps children develop auditory discrimination and awareness.
 There are many commercial games and supplies available for rhyming activities.

-- the teacher holds the matching rhyming cards
+- the teacher holds the other matching rhyming cards from the second pile

 - the teacher places the first card on the carpet, the child with the matching card places his/her card next to the teacher’s card, starting a row

 - as each new teacher rhyming card is placed on the rug, the child with the matching card takes a turn placing his/her card beside it to “build a road”

 - the children like to make the roads twist and turn all over the carpet

 Kindergarten children are easily motivated to play games, just change the names and format often to keep their attention.

 Rhyming puzzles also help children to grasp the concept of rhyme.
 In the beginning of the year, remove all but 4 or 5 sets of cards from the puzzle boxes as some children get overwhelmed by the number of choices a whole box offers.